 Giving to EEB

-The Ecology, Evolution, and Behavior program at MSU welcomes contributions in a time of vast cuts to funding of scientific research and to higher education, donor support has become even more crucial.
+The Ecology, Evolution, and Behavior program at MSU welcomes contributions.
+In a time of vast cuts to federal research funding and to higher education, donor support has become even more crucial.

-, senior associate dean for research in MSU's College of Human Medicine, painted in a The Conversation article a stark picture of the impacts the cuts are having both on institutions and individuals.
-Donations from individuals have become a valuable lifeline to combat these disruptions and support the vibrant research community EEB has become.
+In an article for The Conversation, MSU's Nara Parameswaran, the senior associate dean for research in the College of Human Medicine, painted a stark picture of the impacts the cuts are having both on institutions and individuals.
+Donations have become a valuable lifeline to combat these disruptions and support the vibrant research community EEB has become.

 Your dollars support graduate students through fellowships, travel grants, or direct support of a research project.
-Please consider giving to one of the existing funds described below, or contact us if you are interested in developing a new initiative.
+Please consider giving to one of the existing funds described below, or contact EEB director Elise Zipkin if you are interested in developing a new initiative.

 The Dr. Don Hall Endowed Fund is named for the late zoology professor who served as EEB director from 1989 to 2004.
 Hall, a freshwater ecologist, played a crucial leadership role in fostering the growth of ecological and evolutionary research and training in his more than three-decade career at MSU.
 The endowment provides summer support to graduate students via the Don Hall Fellowship in Ecology, Evolution, and Behavior.